is an Anthology for those who walk with the sexually abused and can be purchased at any online book store. And He Restoreth My Soul

 Spiritual leader Marion A. Phipps, who has an extensive spiritual counseling ministry, helps the spiritual leader deal with the body, soul, and spirit of sexual abuse survivors to lead them to spiritual wholeness.

-Dr. Beverly Malone, a Christian psychiatric therapist, extends biblical methodology to the spiritual leader when to helping survivors of sexual abuse repair their damaged emotions.
+Dr. Beverly Malone, a Christian psychiatric therapist, extends biblical methodology to the spiritual leader when helping survivors of sexual abuse repair their damaged emotions.

 Samuel Sullivan [now deceased] provides effective counseling methods from biblical characters and how these real people find healing.